gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The setting sun's reflection showed the dent where the runaway solar panel had struck it, bending it out of shape just enough to let water reach its innards.
-The little dish antenna that sprouted from its top swung back and forth loosely each time the bot moved like a flower caught by the breeze.
+The little round antenna that sprouted from its top swung back and forth loosely each time the bot moved like a flower caught by the breeze.